 Warrawee Care Centre recognised for Excellence

-Date first awarded: 10/03/2014
+Date first awarded: 10 March 2014

-Date re-awarded: 02/02/2017
+Date re-awarded: 25 March 2020

-Valid until: 01/02/2020
+Valid until: 24 March 2023

 About the Excellent rating

+Services that receive a rating of ‘Exceeding National Quality Standard’ in all seven quality areas can apply to ACECQA for the Excellent rating.
 The Excellent rating is awarded for three years.
 After this time services have the option to re-apply.

 More information is available on the ACECQA website